top of page

 Integrated Humanities

 The study of history, literature, and art coaxes us away from the self-centered and ephemeral, pointing us to eternal, shared realities.
 A thorough understanding of history, in particular, gives us a firm foundation as we evaluate where we stand in the debates of the day.
-Ancient, medieval, modern, and American civilizations are studied in a four-year sequence, taught in an integrated way modeled after the Integrated Humanities Program pioneered by John Senior at the University of Kansas.
-Senior year (American civilization) includes civics and economics.
+Ancient, medieval, modern, and American civilizations are studied, taught in an integrated way modeled after the Integrated Humanities Program pioneered by John Senior at the University of Kansas.
+The study of American civilization includes civics and economics.
 Writing and public speaking, review of English grammar and vocabulary, and making ordered, logical arguments are incorporated.

 Mathematics